ngotrang2109/retail-product-lifecycle-pricing/docs/Lifecycle&Pricing_rules.md

 ## 6. Inventory & Operational Impact
 Lifecycle and pricing rules enable the following operational actions:
-- Early identification of overstock and stockout risks
+- Early identification of overstock and stockout risks.
-- Prioritization of restock for Key and Growth products
+- Prioritization of restock planing and marketing budget for Key and Potential products.
-- Triggering production or marketing actions based on demand signals
+- Triggering production or marketing actions based on demand signals.

 ---